 The confusion, stress, grief, and fast-moving facts on the ground surrounding the pandemic make it especially difficult to tell the difference between a COVID-19 scam and a genuine call for help.

 Still, there are a few red flags that may help you identify these schemes, including:

-Again, these new breed of scams are still changing all the time.
-Overall, the best bet is to remain wary, and go with your gut.
+Again, these new breeds of scams are still changing all the time.
+Overall, the best bet is to remain wary and go with your gut.
 If something doesn’t feel right, it probably isn’t.